limix/struct-lmm/doc/commandline.rst

   See example at http://www.ebi.ac.uk/~casale/example_data/expr.csv.
 * **efile** (environment file) is a tsv file with dimensions #inds by #environments.
-  See example at http://www.ebi.ac.uk/~casale/data_structlmm/env.txt
+  See example at http://www.ebi.ac.uk/~casale/data_structlmm/env.txt Note that the environment matrix is normalized in such a way that the outer product EE^T has diagonal of ones.
+  This can be done in python using the function XXX or using the util XXX.

 * **ffile** (covariates file) is a tsv file with dimensions #inds by #covariates.
   Should contain a column of ones to include an intercept in the model.
 * **wfile** (random eff design file) is a tsv file with dimensions #inds by #random effects that defines the random effect.